THE LISBOAN

 The three strands of Creativity, Action & Service (CAS), are often interwoven with particular activities, are characterized as follows:

-The Junior years is the perfect place for our students to lay the foundations for their future.
-Our students take an authentic and purposeful learning journey that has our commitment to sustainability, our BOA Principles and the objectives of the National Curriculum for England as its foundations.
+The Primary Years is the perfect place for our students to lay the foundations for their future.
+They are supported on an authentic and purposeful learning journey that incorporates our commitment to sustainability, our BOA Principles, and the objectives of the National Curriculum for England.

-As students progress through the Junior years, our unique foundation to their experience allows us to embed the core academics of literacy and mathematics in well-planned integrated units of learning.
+As students progress through the Primary Years, these foundations allow us to embed the core academics of literacy and mathematics in well-planned integrated units of learning.
 This creates an adventurous community of learners, who strive for excellence, approach problems from a place of curiosity, and develop the academic, social and emotional skills to be successful individuals in our rapidly changing world.

-As with our Junior and Middle years, a broad balanced curriculum remains central to the Senior years experience.
-Students will continue to explore the themes outlined earlier, ensuring their curiosity remains piqued and the excitement of coming to school is not lost.
+As with our Primary Years, a broad balanced curriculum remains central to the Secondary experience.
+Students will continue to explore the themes outlined earlier, ensuring their curiosity remains high and the excitement of coming to school is nurtured.

-We will stretch our Senior years students’ academic experience using the externally validated International General Certificates of Secondary Education (IGCSEs) from Cambridge Assessment International Education.
-These world-class courses will ensure students have the very best grounding in up to six subjects, providing a solid platform for the IB Diploma Programme that follows.
+We will stretch our students’ academic experience using the externally validated International General Certificates of Secondary Education (IGCSEs) from Cambridge Assessment International.
+These world-class courses will ensure students have the very best grounding in up to seven subjects, providing a solid platform for the IB Diploma Programme that follows.
 Alongside their Cambridge IGCSEs, students will maintain a healthy balance of enriching activities, so that they retain their sense of wonder and excitement.

 Our oldest students will extend themselves in the International Baccalaureate Diploma Programme, where they will study six subjects which will include one from each of the following areas: